Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 ## What's new?

-* **Multiple Welcome Templates:** Now user can select his Welcome dashboard while creating the application.
-Different Welcome Template for various fields is available.
+* **Multiple Welcome Templates:** Now user can select Welcome Dashboard while creating application.
+Choose from a variety of Welcome Templates tailored to uour needs.
-* **Validation for Installing:** Microservice gets installed only if the tenant has enablement for it.
+* **Various bug fixes**

 ## Features
 * **Solution Templates:** Blueprint Forge support template-driven approach which enable delivery and maintenance of pre-built solution templates with a seamless user experience.
 As in initial version, we have Field Services, Predictive Maintenance and Demo Template as our pre-built solution templates.